-"15.
-On 3 December 2010, Respondent-Applicant filed its trademark application with the Intellectual Property Office of the Philippines ('IPO') for the 'Eagle Cement Premium Plus Label Mark.'
-A record of the application is attached as Annex 'O'.
-The trademark application was published in the IPO e-Gazette on 5 April 2010.
-A printout of the published application is building materials, natural and artificial stone, cement, lime, mortar, plaster and gravel; pipes of earthenware or cement; road-making materials; asphalt, pitch and bitumen; portable buildings; stone monuments; and chimney pots.
+building materials, natural and artificial stone, cement, lime, mortar, plaster and gravel; pipes of earthenware or cement; road-making materials; asphalt, pitch and bitumen; portable buildings; stone monuments; and chimney pots.

 The prominent feature of the Mark is the 'Eagle Cement' logo, which contains a lettering of the words 'Eagle Cement' and a silhouette of an eagle with outstretched wings.
-The lettering and the eagle silhouette are enclosed in an oval."
+The lettering and eagle silhouette are enclosed in an oval."

-The Respondent-Applicant filed its Verified Answer on 21 December 2010 alleging among other things the following:
+The Respondent-Registrant filed its Verified Answer on 22 December 2010 alleging among other things the following:

-"6.
-The Respondent is engaged in the manufacturing and selling of cement products bearing, among others, the 'EAGLE CEMENT & DEVICE' mark.
+- "6.
+The Respondent is engaged in the manufacturing and selling of cement products bearing, among others, the 'EAGLE CEMENT & DEVICE' mark. - "7.

-"7.
 On 10 June 2008, Respondent filed an application for the registration of its mark 'EAGLE CEMENT & DEVICE' under Class 19 and was subsequently granted registration.
-Trademark Certificate of Registration No. 4-2008-006759, was issued in favor of the Respondent.

-7.1.
-Attached herewith as Annex '1' is a copy of the Respondent's Trademark Certificate of Registration No. 4-2008-006759 for Class 19.

-"8.
-Consistent with its earlier registration of its 'EAGLE CEMENT & DEVICE' mark, Respondent also filed applications for the registration of the mark 'EAGLE CEMENT PREMIUM PLUS LABEL MARK', which is the subject mark in this case, as well as the following marks:

-a) EAGLE CEMENT EAGLE PLUS LABEL MARK (appl. serial no. 4-2009-012375); b) EAGLE CEMENT ADVANCE LABEL MARK (appl.
-Serial no. 4-2009-012376); c) EAGLE CEMENT STRONG CEM LABEL MARK (appl. serial no. 4-2009-012381); d) EAGLE CEMENT EXCEED LABEL (appl. serial no. 4-2009-012374).
+Trademark Certificate of Registration No. 4-2008-006759, was issued in favor of the Respondent. - "8.
+Consistent with its earlier registration of its 'EAGLE CEMENT & DEVICE' mark, Respondent also filed applications for the registration of the mark 'EAGLE CEMENT EXCEED LABEL,' which is the subject mark in this case, as well as the following marks: - a) EAGLE CEMENT STRONG CEM LABEL MARK (appl. serial no. 4-2009-012381); - b) EAGLE CEMENT ADVANCE LABEL MARK (appl. serial no. 4-2009-012376); - EAGLE CEMENT PREMIUM PLUS LABEL MARK (appl. serial no. 4-2009- 12380); - d) EAGLE CEMENT EAGLE PLUS LABEL MARK (appl. serial no. 4-2009-012375). - "9.

-"9.
 Since its inception, the Respondent had been using its registered mark 'EAGLE CEMENT & DEVICE' in commerce up to the present day.
-To strengthen its brand the abovementioned marks were developed for its other cement products and applied for trademark registration.

-"10.
-Upon publication of the application for registration of the mark 'EAGLE CEMENT PREMIUM PLUS LABEL MARK' the Opposer came forward and filed this Opposition as well as on the Respondent's aforementioned applications.

-"A. The Opposer's 'EAGLE CEMENT' mark is not registered with the Bureau of Trademarks in accordance with R.A., 8293, otherwise known as the Intellectual Property Code.
-It does not have the right to oppose this application which right is reserved to registered owners.
+To strengthen its brand the above-mentioned marks were developed for its other cement products and applied for trademark registration. - "10.
+Upon publication of the application for registration of the mark 'EAGLE CEMENT EXCEED LABEL,' the Opposer came forward and filed this Opposition as well as on the Respondent's aforementioned applications. - "A. The Opposer's 'EAGLE CEMENT' mark is not registered with the Bureau of Trademarks in accordance with R.A., 8298, otherwise known as the Intellectual Property Code.
+It does not have the right to cause the cancellation of this registration. - "11.

-"11.
 The Opposer expressly admitted that its alleged predecessor-in-interest, Lloyds Richfield Industrial Corporation ('LRIC'), failed to accomplish the registration of its 'EAGLE CEMENT' mark back in June 1997.
 Since then and until present, neither LRIC nor the Opposer exerted efforts at reviving the application.
 For over thirteen years, the Opposer did not even attempt to register its 'EAGLE CEMENT' mark or give any explanation why it did not.
 The Opposer is thus not a registered owner.
 It has no rights under the R.A.
 8293.
+Section 122 of the law states:

+$\mathbf{x} \quad \mathbf{x} \quad \mathbf{x}$